-These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board (the "IASB").
+These financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards").

-These financial statements were authorized for issue by the Board of Directors on December 6, 2023.
+These financial statements were authorized for issue by the Board of Directors on December 11, 2024.

 (b) Basis of measurement: